aforward9600/pokemonpalette/README.md

 #TWEAKS:
 -----------
 - Added built-in gamma shader for backlit LCD screens in GBC mode (press SELECT at the copyright screen)
+	- Gamma shader defaults ON if the destination code in the rom header is set to 00 (JP)
+	- Pressing SELECT at the copyright info now switches the shader from its default state
+	- The default state of the gamma shader can be changed with any gameboy rom header editor
+	- Alternately, remove the 'j' in 'cjsv' in the Makefile to compile with a JP destination code
 - The Gameboy Color palette functionality from pokemon Yellow has been back-ported into the game
   - Scrolling mons on the title screen have their own palettes loaded on the GBC.
   - In the blue version intro, jigglypuff has it's own palette loaded on the GBC.